Thursday, October 7, 2010

 Big Things Can Happen At Small Colleges

 We are a site dedicated to helping players play at the next level...period...Although we have mentioned the subject of today's post a few times over the last three months, it bears mentioning again, because now is the time to act!!!
-Senior players who aren't committed to a college yet...there are hundreds of D-II's, D-III's, NAIA and JUCO's ready to add to their rosters from April 8th-August 1st...the next signing period.
+Senior players who aren't committed to a college yet...and aren't going to get an offer during the November 10th-17th initial signing period this year, there are hundreds of D-II's, D-III's, NAIA and JUCO's ready to add to their rosters from April 13th-August 1st, 2011...the next signing period.

 Bottom line, these smaller colleges could be the best thing that ever happened to many young athletes...especially if they are still maturing as a baseball player, but have the talent to play at the next level.
 Yes, it takes talent...Collegiate baseball at any level is competitive and can lead to bigger opportunities just like the D-I's.
 And, many players have taken full advantage of the opportunity they recieved at the small colleges they attended.
 Did you know for example, that NCAA Division II schools had 63 players taken in the 2007 MLB draft and D-III schools have an average of 30 players taken each year?
 Our point is...There is great baseball at the small colleges and in many instances a more well rounded education as well.